ekwoka/eslint-plugin-filename-export/README.md

 `filename-export/match-named-export` - Enforces that the filename matches to a named export.
 `filename-export/match-default-export` - Enforces that filenames match the name of the default export.

 These rules ignore index files, test/spec files, and files that have no relevant exports by default.
+Additionally, files with a default export will be ignored by the `match-named-export` rule.

 If you want to add additional filename exemptions, use the ESLint's builting filename overrides.

 ## Roadmap